Architecture of the Web Update Wizard

 SW_HIDE);

-using ShellExecute() from your application, wuwstub.exe effectively becomes 'YourApp.exe"
+wuwstub.exe using ShellExecute() from your application, wuwstub.exe effectively

 Summary

-Wizard as a service application and running it as a Windows application in application
+Update Wizard as a service application and running it as a Windows application in

-The advantage of running in application mode is that the Web Update Wizard imposes
+The advantage of running in application mode is that the Software Update Wizard

-context - i.e. as if an Administrator was driving the machine.
-The disadvantage
+security context - i.e. as if an Administrator was driving the machine.
+The

-is that the service application imposes a permanent memory overhead of 2.5Mb to
+disadvantage is that the service application imposes a permanent memory overhead

 In the past application mode was preferred by many for the memory saving.